splunk/public-o11y-docs/alerts-detectors-notifications/create-detectors-for-alerts.rst

 Name the detector
 =============================================================================

 Add a name for the detector in the Detector name field.
-The text you enter here is displayed as the detector name in the Detectors tab on the Alerts page.
+The text you enter here is displayed as the detector name on the Detectors tab on the Alerts page.
 You can also provide additional descriptive text below the name, such as to clarify the purpose of the detector for other people.

-If you don't enter a name while creating a detector, you will be prompted to add a name when you save the detector.
+If you didn't enter a name while creating a detector, you will be prompted to add a name when you save the detector.

 .. _manage-rules: